This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Turtle, stump | Korabuki

-This style is similar to the clump style, but the trunks do not rise from a fairly flat surface root system.
-Instead, the ground-level roots form a domed or turtle-back shape, and the multiple trunks rise from it
+This style resembles the clump style, but the trunks do not rise from a fairly flat surface root system.
+Instead, the ground-level roots form a domed or turtle-back shape, and the multiple trunks rise from it.

 Raft, straight-line | Ikadabuki